Sorting and filtering a report or scorecard

 To filter the rows of the report or scorecard itself, the group metric set's hierarchy should be selected as in the image above (i.e., under Group 1).

 Switch to View mode.
-In the toolbar, click Change Filters to open the parameter bar and use the filter.
+In the toolbar (or using the right-click context menu), click Change Filters to open the parameter bar and use the filter.

 3.1.
 Filtering visualizations